 Note: All screens below are representative of the functionality that will be built, and the final screen may differ in color, shape, icon or size, but will provide the same functionality as described.

+3.2.1 Login Page

 Enhancement

 User could Change Branch with a drop-down option for Company selection when user logins in system.
 Only 3 branches included in this phase: New York Branch, Chicago branch, and Los Angeles branch.
 NYB user will handle NYB and Chicago branch business data，LAB user will handle LA branch business data.
 No user id should be created in Chicago branch.